SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

 2. Click on "SAP Business Application Studio".
 This will open the BAS.

+3. Check your Trust Configuration.
+Your user should be added to your Custom Identity Provider for Applications.

-3. Click on "Launchpad Service".
+4. Click on "Launchpad Service".
 This will open the launchpad site.

    If you get the error message **"Access Denied"**, your user has not been assigned the role collection "Launchpad_Admin".

-   Go to "Users", click on your user and assign the "Role Collection" "Launchpad Admin".
+   Go to "Users", click on your user, and assign the "Role Collection" "Launchpad Admin".

-4. Click on "Cloud Foundry" --> "Spaces".

-    You will see your CF space dev.
-Click on it to enter it.
+5. When you click the first time, you might have to log in to your Custom Identity Provider for Applications.

+    Your password might be different from the Default Identity Provider for your BTP Subaccount.

-5. Click on "Security" --> "Users".
+6. Click on "Security" --> "Users".

     You should see all users assigned to the subaccount.
 A click on the arrow adds details, including their role collections.

-6. Click on "Security" - "Role Collections":
+7. Click on "Security" - "Role Collections":

     You can see all the role collections for the different services the booster created.

+8. Click on "Cloud Foundry" --> "Spaces".

+    You will see your CF space dev.
+Click on it to enter it.